IBM-Bluemix-Docs/mass-data-migration/about.md

 ## Why {{site.data.keyword.mdms_short}}?
 {: #use-cases}

-{{site.data.keyword.mdms_short}} helps you simplify your journey into the cloud by providing a portable, pre-configured storage device for easy migration of data.
+{{site.data.keyword.mdms_short}} helps you simplify your journey to the cloud by providing a portable, pre-configured storage device for easy migration of data.
 Learn more about {{site.data.keyword.mdms_short}} features and use cases in following video.

 <iframe class="embed-responsive-item" id="youtubeplayer" title="Mass Data Migration provides a fast, simple and secure way to transfer data to the IBM Cloud" type="text/html" width="100%" height="390" src="//www.youtube.com/embed/eNSlUoswvss?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>